kore4lyf/notes/react-native/react_native.md

 // Configure tsconfig.json: Open the tsconfig.json file and configure it according to your project needs.
 You may need to adjust settings such as target, module, jsx, and outDir.

-// Rename files to TypeScript: Rename your .js files to .tsx files if they contain JSX/TSX syntax.
+// Rename files to TypeScript: Rename your dot js files to dot tsx files if they contain JSX/TSX syntax.
 For example, rename App.js to App.tsx.

 // Start the development server: Run expo start or npm start to start the Expo development server.
 This will compile TypeScript files and start the development server.
 ```